sweattep/modern_quotes/README.md

 >Math is the opposite of learning by example

+>he who listens not to a few words of wisdom, will never listen, even unto a multitude

 >If you spend too much time thinking about a thing, you'll never get it done.

 >Not just leaving Twitter, but the whole show.